ksz-ksz/rxjs-insights/docs/instrumentation/setup/angular.md

 ```

 > Note: The version of the `@angular-builders/custom-webpack` package needs to match the version of Angular.
-> For example, if you are using Angular 12, you need to run `npm install --save-dev @angular-builders/custom-webpack^12`.
+> For example, if you are using Angular 12, you need to run `npm install --save-dev @angular-builders/custom-webpack@^12`.

-## 4. Create a custom development build config
+## 4. Create a custom webpack config in the `development.config.js` file

 * Place it next to the `angular.json` file.
 * Set its content to: